mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--no-build`

-Prevents building any [layers](/guide/#layers), or the application.
+Prevents building any layers, or the application.

-Intended to use on dedicated deploy machines.
+Intended to use on deploy machines incapable of building the application.

 ### `HALCYON_NO_BUILD_LAYERS`